Best Tips for Digitizing 35mm Slides

 ScanMyPhotos.com behind-the-scenes tour for professionally digitizing 35mm slides

-Lost artwork from LA’s history have recently been discovered in the basement of the oldest television station west of the Mississippi River, KTLA Television Channel 5 in Los Angeles (KTLA-TV-CH5-LA)
+Lost artwork from LA’s history has recently been discovered in the basement of the oldest television station west of the Mississippi River, KTLA Television Channel 5 in Los Angeles (KTLA-TV-CH5-LA)